 The goal of a freelancer is to have a steady job with no boss, to do great work, to gradually increase demand so that the hourly wage goes up and the quality of gigs goes up too.
 You're a freelance for hire, not an entrepreneur.

 2. You're An Employee At Your Own Company

 We see this all the time with restaurant owners, coffee shop owners, hair salon owners and about a hundred other ventures where people have created themselves a job.
-Michael Gerber in his book “The E-Myth” refers to these fakepreneurs as “technicians”.
-Those who are so good at their craft they’re unable to work for someone else, but so weak at the required competencies of growing a company, that they end up reverting to employee-based technician mentality.
+Michael Gerber in his book "The E-Myth" refers to these fakepreneurs as "technicians".
+Those who are so good at their craft are unable to work for someone else but so weak at the required competencies of growing a company, that they end up reverting to employee-based technician mentality.